How to Become an Engineering Manager - Education & Certifications

 Featured courses include topics such as engineering administration; risk management; introduction to systems engineering; probability and statistics for engineering problem solving; system dynamics and thinking; project management; and Six Sigma methodology.
 The program consists of 120 credits.

-Students in this program gain the knowledge and skills that can help them in better managing and organizing engineering teams and professionals.
+Students in this program gain the knowledge and skills that can help them better manage and organize engineering teams and professionals.
 Graduates will be prepared to take up roles such as compliance managers, construction managers, environmental engineers, general managers, IT project managers, regulatory affairs managers, and wind energy project managers.

 • Location: Tempe, AZ